spacetelescope/webbpsf/docs/relnotes.rst

 - *The WFI wavelength range has now been extended to cover the 0.48 - 2.0 µm range.* [:pr:`309` :user:`robelgeda`]
 - *Expanded ``psf_grid`` method’s functionality so it can also be used to make grids of WFIRST PSFs.* Note that focal plane distortion is not yet implemented for WFIRST PSFs and so ``add_distortion`` keyword should not be used for this case. [:pr:`294`, :user:`shanosborne`]
 - *The WFIRST F062 filter bandpass red edge was corrected* from 8000A to 7600A, and associated unit tests were updated to include F062  [:pr:`288`, :user:`robelgeda`]
+- The WFI simulations now include the pointing jitter model, using the predicted WFI pointing stability of 14 milliarcseconds per axis. [:pr:`322`, :user:`mperrin`]

 **General bug fixes and small changes:**